 There are three paths that lead to a nursing degree: a Bachelor of Science in Nursing (BSN), a hospital diploma or an Associate Degree in Nursing (ADN).
 For those who want to get into the field quickly, the ADN is a great option.

-An Associate Degree in Nursing is an entry-level degree that can be completed within two years.
+An Associate Degree in Nursing is an entry-level degree that can typically be completed within two years.
 At some schools the degree is considered an Associate of Science in Nursing (ASN), but that’s simply semantics.
 The courses, requirements and path for both associate degrees are identical.
 Many ADN programs can be found at local community colleges, making it affordable for many students.
-Students who already have a bachelor’s degree in another field of study can often obtain an ADN as quickly as 18 months.

 Often the ADN or ASN degree is compared to a BSN.
 These programs cover much of the same content, but the bachelor’s degree requires approximately four years of study and has a higher focus on enhanced science courses, leadership and management.
 There is also a greater emphasis on humanities and preparation for a master’s degree.

 The vast majority of ADN programs take place in person.
 While some of the classroom courses can be completed online, the hands-on clinical portion required for the degree must be done face-to-face.